-The channel of frequency of the wireless LAN.
-The default channel is 6.
+It indicates the frequency of the wireless LAN.
+The selection for this menu will be changed according to the Channel Width you set.
+If you choose Auto 20/40 MHz, you will have the following items to choose.
 You may switch channel if the selected channel is under serious interference.